 down came the ruin.

 As the crow

 Nanskeval Cottage, was "Lawry's Mill" a water-mill so-called because it

 was lived-in and operated by the Lawry family certainly back in the

-Authorities list it as based in Nanscuval and it worked on the river Menalhyl.
-Sometimes it was even named the "Nankivell Mill"
+Authorities list it as "based in Nanscuval" and it "worked on the river Menalhyl" (where else !!).

+Some authorities even named it the "Nankivell Mill"

 period photo of it showing its white-washed house on the left, the